-Your typical French ceremony would not just involve Champagne but popping the bottle with a Saber (once again not a Lightsaber, it’s like a really thin sword) the chosen weapon within Napoléon’s cavalry.
+Your typical French ceremony would not just involve popping a bottle of Champagne with a Saber (once again, not a Lightsaber, but a really thin sword) the chosen weapon within Napoléon’s cavalry.

 It has been told that Napoleon would state “Champagne!
 In victory one deserves it; in defeat one needs it.”

 No battle required for champers at Barefoot Bistro.